viktorkuznietsov1986/self_driving_cars_udacity/behavioral_cloning/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+I then recorded 2 laps on track one using center lane driving in opposite direction.

+In order to reproduce the lane position recovery I used the images captured by the left and right cameras.

 After the collection process, I had about 18000 of data points.
 I then preprocessed this data by cropping and normalizing the data.
 As I was doing it on the go, it appeared to be not a good idea as it was making the epoch go longer.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by ...
+The ideal number of epochs was 3 due to high computational cost of running the training on the GPU workspace.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The changes in the loss can be seen here:
+![alt_text][image3]

+Here's the link on the video showing the autonomous driving around the track:
+![alt_text][video1]